InterstellarScience/Personal-Quantum-Lab/Quantum_Information/Quantum_Teleportation/README.md

 3. Implementation

 The implementation follows the protocol described in the Background & Theory section.
-First, the unknown quantum state is prepared on Alice's qubit using the U gate.
-Afterwards, the Bell pair is created between Alice's and Bob's qubits.
-Alice then performs the Bell-basis measurement, after which Bob applies the corresponding correction gates depending on the received classical bits.
-Finally, the teleportation is verified using the method described in the last paragraph of the Background & Theory section.
+First, the unknown quantum state is prepared on Alice's qubit using the U gate, with a randomiser for the values of $\theta$ and $\phi$ each and $\lambda = 0$ .
+Afterwards, the Bell pair $|\Phi^+\rangle$ is created between Alice's and Bob's qubits.
+Alice then performs the Bell-basis measurement, where Bob applies the corresponding correction gates depending on the received classical bits (0 and/or 1).
+Finally, the teleportation is verified using the inverse U gate operation to confirm the state returns $|0\rangle$.

 4. Results